 Alaska Pacific University

-Alaska is a state with particularly diverse population.
+Alaska is a state with a particularly diverse population.
 The Counseling Psychology PsyD from Alaska Pacific is designed to meet the needs of this community.
-It’s an online program, but catered to Alaskan residents, since it meets the specific qualifications for licensure and aims to fill the void for mental health professionals in the state.
+It’s an online program, but catered to Alaskan residents since it meets the specific qualifications for licensure and aims to fill the void for mental health professionals in the state.
 It also calls for recurring weekend intensives, so being able to travel to Anchorage is a must.

 The curriculum is based on practical skills, with the first semester focusing on ethics, values, and theories.
 Since the major is rooted in counseling psychology, there is plenty of coursework devoted to treatment planning, with particular attention to substance abuse, anxiety disorders, and different behavioral influences of families and individuals.

-Research and evidence-based practice is just as important as communication skills, and the university strives to foster interpersonal relationships with students and faculty.
-In the same vein, practicum experience is vital for the success of students, and allows for students to exhibit their skills in a supervised environment.
-At the culmination of this full degree (including internship, practicum, and dissertation) students will be eligible for roles in independent practice, health clinics, government agencies, schools, and more.
+Research and evidence-based practice are just as important as communication skills, and the university strives to foster interpersonal relationships with students and faculty.
+In the same vein, practicum experience is vital for the success of students and allows students to exhibit their skills in a supervised environment.

 Fielding Graduate University

-Students with a track record of taking part in underserved communities are the ideal candidates for the Fielding Graduate University’s PhD in Clinical Psychology.
+Students with a track record of taking part in underserved communities are the ideal candidates for the Fielding Graduate University’s Ph.D. in Clinical Psychology.
 The online format of this program functions as a way to teach you additional tools and skills while allowing you to carry on your own personal commitment to the community.

 The curriculum covers both core psychology lessons, such as Developmental and Social Bases of Behavior, Psychopathology, and Multicultural Psychology, and clinical courses.
 The clinical portion covers 21 credit hours including cognitive, objective, and integrated assessments.
 It also prepares you for your required internship.

-You can choose to further hone your skills and interests into a concentration in Forensic, Health, Neuropsychology, or Social Justice and Diversity.
+You can choose to further hone your skills and interests into a concentration in Forensics, Health, Neuropsychology, or Social Justice and Diversity.
 Each of these specializations will have individualized credit requirements.
-There are a total of 179 semester credits, including dissertation, required before you can go on and officially call yourself a Doctor.
+There are a total of 179 semester credits, including a dissertation, required before you can go on and officially call yourself a Doctor.

 Felician University

 Issues of diversity provide the core basis for a Doctorate in Counseling Psychology from Felician University.
 As opposed to a PhD, Felician University offers a PsyD emphasizing the balance between scholarship and practice.
-Those with an MA can expect to move through the program in just four years, while those coming off a bachelor’s will require an extra year.

 The curriculum’s practitioner-scholar model brings research, practicum, and coursework into play.
 There is an option to complete the program completely online, though internships will still play a role, as they help to mold skills within a clinical setting.
 There is also an expectation for students to achieve a high level of competency in research skills that they can take with them into psychology roles and continue to explore throughout their career.

 The curriculum explores topics that will help address the needs of different groups of people, with required core courses including Biological Basis of Behavior, CBT (Cognitive Behavioral Therapy) Approaches, Health Psychology, and Social Basis of Behavior.
-There are Multicultural requirements during each year, helping to paint a vivid picture of diversity and how psychological methods will vary across cultures.
+There are multicultural requirements each year, helping to paint a vivid picture of diversity and how psychological methods will vary across cultures.

 The school’s values are reflected directly in this degree’s focus on providing for underserved populations.
-The end goal is to equip entry-level psychologists with scientific principles, strong communication, and sharpened practice skills for a diverse client base.
+The end goal is to equip entry-level psychologists with scientific principles, strong communication and sharpened practice skills for a diverse client base.

 Saybrook University